On odd-dimensional modular tensor categories: Results for classification of MTCs by dimension

-In this section, we study modular tensor categories whose irreducible degrees are a multiple of an odd prime number $p$.
-In particular, we study modular tensor categories that are integral and whose adjoint subcategory has dimension a power of $p$.
-We also need some more general auxiliary results that we prove in this section, (see Proposition ~\ref{p2} and Lemma ~\ref{invertible_square free}).
+In this section, we study MTCs whose irreducible degrees are a multiple of an odd prime number $p$.
+In particular, we study MTCs that are integral and whose adjoint subcategory has dimension a power of $p$.
+We also need some more general auxiliary results that we prove in this section, see Proposition ~\ref{p2} and Lemma ~\ref{invertible_square free}.